Alexander Karászi: Early career

 Alexander was the son of a certain Drugh (also Drug or Dorog).
 Historian Mór Wertner considered that he belonged to the gens (clan) Gutkeled.
 According to two charters of Duke Stephen (1267 and 1268, the text of the former was preserved only by a summary in a 14th-century charter), Alexander had served him since the youth of the prince (later king).
 Initially, Alexander served as a familiaris of a powerful lord Ernye Ákos.

-Chronologically, he first appeared in contemporary records when participated in the royal campaign in the summer of 1253, when King Béla IV launched a war against Ottokar II in Moravia and laid siege to Olomouc.
+Chronologically, he first appeared in contemporary records when, under the banner of Duke Stephen, participated in the royal campaign in the summer of 1253, when King Béla IV launched a war against Ottokar II in Moravia and laid siege to Olomouc.
 Alexander received five wounds during the siege.
 He was also present in the Battle of Kressenbrunn on 12 June 1260, when the Bohemian troops routed the Hungarian army and Béla was forced to renounce Styria in favor of Ottokar.
 Stephen's charter says the Alexander fought "gloriously" in the battle and "remained on his feet" during the clashes, protecting the duke when the vanguard army that Stephen led was surrounded by the Bohemians.
 When Stephen was made Duke of Transylvania in 1260, Alexander escorted his lord to the province.
 He fought against the Byzantine Empire with his own army corps in 1263, when Duke Stephen sent reinforcements under the command of Ladislaus Kán to Bulgaria to provide assistance to Despot Jacob Svetoslav.